SLACube/slacube-daq-tutorial/README.md

 [![asciicast](https://asciinema.org/a/fNAupQv2LoXp1nEkB4yitZhlH.svg)](https://asciinema.org/a/fNAupQv2LoXp1nEkB4yitZhlH)

 Notes:
-- Like editing bad channel list, adjusting thresholds is also taken inplace.
+- Like editing bad channel list, adjusting thresholds is also taken in-place.
-  Please make a copy of the orignal configuration, `slacube threshold copy`.
+  Please make a copy of the original configuration, `slacube threshold copy`.
 - To revert the changes, use `slacube threshold set` to the original copy.
 - Inactive channels are ignored (no adjustment).
-- The new values are alway in ranges.
+- The new values are always in ranges.
 No adjustment beyond upper/lower limit.
 - Channel list is comma separated without space.
 - Adjustment of trim threshold is very unlikely.